katehret/compStrings/README.md

     makedebug.sh input.txt > output.txt

+> [!NOTE]:
-!
-NOTE: For replication of the analysis presented in the related publication, the input text should be pre-processed as follows.
+> For replication of the analysis presented in the related publication, the input text should be pre-processed as follows.
 All punctuation, additional whitespace, UTF-8 characters or similar should be removed.
+The input
-The input text should be converted to lowercase.
+> text should be converted to lowercase.
 Different formatting might result in differences in frequency and length of compressed strings.

+#### Cite as

+To cite this resource please use the following format

+Ehret, Katharina. compStrings: Analysing algorithmically compressed strings.
+Zenodo.
+DOI:

+Ehret, Katharina.
+To appear.
+"Through the compression glass: language complexity and the linguistic structure of compressed strings". *Linguistics Vanguard*.